Wheels on the Bus - Real Time Data

 The Project

-This project was funded by US Department of Transportation through the Strengthening Mobility and Revolutionizing Transportation (SMART) Grants Program.
+This project was funded by US Department of Transportation through the Strengthening Mobility and Revolutionizing Transportation (SMART) Grants Program

 Improving the Transit Experience for People with Mobility Devices and Bicyclists

-The Wheels on the Bus – Real Time Data project is a study that aims to enhance the transit experience for people with wheelchairs/mobility devices and bicyclists who need to bring their “wheels” on board the bus.
+Wheels on the Bus – Real Time Data project is a study that aims to enhance the transit experience for people with wheelchairs/mobility devices and bicyclists who need to bring their “wheels” on board the bus.

 The Problem